mochajs/mocha/docs/index.md

 By default, it will output to the console.
 To write directly to a file, use `--reporter-option output=filename.json`.

+The indentation of the JSON reporter can be set with --reporter-option indentation=Number.
+Number being any integer.
+Alternatively, you can set the indentation to a tab character using --reporter-option indentation='\t'.

 ![json reporter](images/reporter-json.png?withoutEnlargement&resize=920,9999){:class="screenshot" loading="lazy"}

 ### JSON Stream